 Revenue, cost of product sales and operating expense eliminations primarily relate to storage and transportation fees charged to the asphalt and fuels marketing segment by the transportation and storage segments.
-The increases in consolidation and intersegment eliminations for the year ended December 31, 2011, compared to the year ended December 31, 2010, were mainly due to higher additional tank rentals by the asphalt and fuels marketing segment.
+The increases in consolidation and intersegment eliminations for the year ended December 31, 2011, compared to the year ended December 31, 2010, were mainly due to higher additional tank rentals by the asphalt and fuels marketing segment from the storage segment.